LLNL/axom/src/components/primal/docs/sphinx/index.rst

 This spatial index is often used in ray casting or collision detection, where a probe object such as a particle or ray can potentially hit anything in the region of interest.
-The main idea is that testing for probe intersection with a bucket (bounding box) is cheap, and will eliminate the need to check against anything in that bounding box.
+The main idea is that testing for probe intersection with a bucket (bounding box) is cheap.
+If a bucket intersection test fails (misses), the contents of the bucket are cheaply pruned out of the search.
+If the probe does intersect a bucket, the next level of buckets is tested for probe intersection.
+This process continues until the lowest level of BVH tree buckets, where individual objects are tested for probe intersection.

 The `Verlet list <https://en.wikipedia.org/wiki/Cell_lists>`_ or cell list is implemented by UniformGrid.
 As with BVHTree, a code adds objects with bounding